betexcr/multiplayer-multicontroller-snake/README.md

 **:snake: <span style="color:red">MultiSnake</span> :snake:**

-MultiSnake is a Python multiplayer game that lets players interplay live through the internet using any controller (or keyboard).
+MultiSnake is a Python multiplayer game that lets players interplay live through the internet, or hot-seat, using any controller (or keyboard).

 ☑️**Rules**☑️